hmcts/div-petitioner-frontend/README.md

 ## Setup

 **Building locally**
 You need to have Yarn and Redis installed.
-This can be done with brew as follows:
+This can be done with brew as follows :
 ```
 brew install yarn
 brew install redis